Welcome to Highgrove

 - 18 Asian Sushi Bar – Craving Sushi?
 18 Asian Sushi Bar is just next door in Blakeney.
-It serves delicious tapas, sushi rolls, rice, noodles, and other Asian fusion cuisine.
+It serves delicious tapas, sushi rolls, rice, noodles, and other Asian fusion cuisines.
 You can also check out the bar that glows in soothing colors while you enjoy an adult beverage.

 - Airports – Charlotte Douglas International Airport is approximately 20 miles from Highgrove.
 One of the busiest airports in the country, it offers nonstop flights to over 150 destinations.
 It is also a major American Airlines hub.

 - Public Transportation – While the Charlotte Area Transit System (CATS) provides bus service as far south as Interstate 485, it does not quite reach Highgrove.
-However, residents can take advantage of the Saint Matthews Catholic Church and Promenade Shopping Center Park and Rides, which are just a few miles north of the neighborhood.
+However, residents can take advantage of the Saint Matthew Catholic Church and Promenade Shopping Center Park and Rides, which are just a few miles north of the neighborhood.

 - Major Roads and Interstates – Highgrove is located off Community House Road and just 3.5 miles south of Interstate 485, which forms a perimeter around the city of Charlotte.
 Other nearby major roadways include Rea Road, Ardrey Kell Road, Providence Road, and Ballantyne Commons Parkway.

 - SouthPark Mall – For the most upscale shopping experience in the region, Highgrove is just about 8 miles from SouthPark Mall.
-The mall is home to world-famous brands and stores like Apple, American Girl, Hermes, Louis Vuitton, Tory Burch, Kate Spade, Tiffany & Co, Armani, Michael Kors, Cole Haan, Burberry, Macy’s, Nordstrom, Neiman Marcus, Dick’s Sporting Goods, H&M, Pottery Barn, and Crate & Barrel.
+The mall is home to world-famous brands and stores like Apple, American Girl, Hermes, Louis Vuitton, Tory Burch, Kate Spade, Tiffany & Co, Michael Kors, Cole Haan, Burberry, Macy’s, Nordstrom, Neiman Marcus, Dick’s Sporting Goods, H&M, Pottery Barn, and Crate & Barrel.

 Entertainment, Nightlife & Things To Do